Horse64/old-core.horse64.org/docs/Specification/Horse64.md

 It has the following notable properties:

+- *Mostly imperative with clean OOP.* Classes exist and are very clean and simple, but you don't need to use them.

 - *No significant whitespace,* indentation doesn't matter.
   However, we suggest you always use 4 spaces.